Demon4ik96/familyTree/README.md

 6. Run the application and enter localhost:8080 in browser (check that port:8080 is not busy by other app)

 Now you can add your first family member:)

+7. If you want to update, add relatives or delete any member you should sign in (login "admin", password "admin")